Faaizz/tuk_project/README.md

 # Master Project
 Project work carried out at the [Institute of Automation Technology, Technical University of Kaiserslautern](https://www.eit.uni-kl.de/atplus/home/).

-The purpose of this repo is to document my learnings and keep track of my progress.
+The purpose of this repo is to document our learnings and keep track of our progress.

 -------------------------------------------------------------------------------------------------------------------------------------------
 ## Project description: